Scandinavian Interior Design Ideas In Singapore You Can Use (2022)

 An Earthly Color Palette Blends With Functionality

 In the design portfolio discussed below, we see an interior that emulates nature with a predominant earthy colour theme that have some aspects of the Scandinavian design style to create a beautiful abode.
 In this resort-style HDB apartment at Punggol Walk, the aesthetics of natural elements contrast beautifully with well-lit hallways and rooms along with great functionality and minimal furniture.
 The living room looks as if you have stepped into a resort.
-Light wood flooring, walls, as well as wooden ceiling beams creates an all-natural ambience that relaxes the mind of anyone who step within.
-Sheer white curtains and clean furnishings with an inherent warmth gives a modern crispness that follows the Scandinavian design style.
+Light wood flooring, walls, as well as wooden ceiling beams create an all-natural ambience that relaxes the mind of anyone who steps within.
+Sheer white curtains and clean furnishings with an inherent warmth give a modern crispness that follows the Scandinavian design style.
 Spotlights and indirect lighting create an elegant and modern space that is bound to inspire anyone who views it.

 When we view the dining space, it shows class and sophistication in each of its elements.
 The wood-panelled partition adds the touch of nature along with the wooden dining table and chairs.
 The light-toned wooden floor also helps to create a natural space.
 A little touch of Scandinavian is added in the form of light beige walls that again depict a brick wall pattern which helps to combine the old with the new in this room.
 Modern hanging lamps in addition to the warm indirect lighting help to bring together the earthly and modern elements in a beautiful amalgamation that can leave anyone awestricken with its beauty!

 A balanced and harmonious usage of colours and textures is like music to one’s ears when it comes to Scandinavian interior design.
-Whether you lean towards Scandinavian, Contemporary or a Modern Minimalist design, our designers are flexible enough to cater to every homeowner’s personality.
+Whether you lean towards Scandinavian, Contemporary or Modern Minimalist design, our designers are flexible enough to cater to every homeowner’s personality.
 We provide services for both condo interior design and landed interior design for homeowners as well.
 Start building your dream house with us today!